Female Genital Mutilation

 View Patient Education

-Female genital mutilation is a traditional practice in some cultures in parts of Africa (usually northern or central Africa).
-It is also done in some parts of the Middle East and in other areas of the world as well.
-In cultures where it is practiced, it is often regarded as providing benefits regarding female hygiene, fertility, and chastity and male sexual pleasure and may be required for marriageability.
-Female genital mutilation may be decreasing due to the influence of religious leaders who have spoken out against the practice and growing opposition in some communities.
+Female genital mutilation is a widespread traditional practice.
+More than 230 million girls and women alive today have undergone female genital mutilation in 30 countries worldwide (1).
+It is especially prevalent in some areas and cultures in Africa (usually northern or central Africa and extending into the Horn of Africa).
+It is also performed in some parts of the Middle East and in other areas of the world (eg, in diaspora communities worldwide due to migration).
+In cultures where it is practiced, it is often regarded as providing benefits regarding female hygiene, fertility, and chastity and male sexual pleasure and may be considered a prerequisite for marriageability.
+Female genital mutilation may be decreasing due to the influence of religious leaders who have discouraged the practice and growing opposition in some communities.
+This is especially true among younger cohorts and in urban areas, although the pace and extent of decline vary regionally (2).

 The practice has many potential complications and no health benefits.

-There are four main types of female genital mutilation defined by the World Health Organization (WHO):
+There are 4 main types of female genital mutilation defined by the World Health Organization (WHO) (1):

 • Type I: Clitoridectomy—Partial or total removal of the clitoral glans (visible part of the clitoris) and/or the prepuce (the fold of skin surrounding the clitoris)